Skip to main content

 This creates a critical gap.
 The very information that charts your progress in reclaiming your health could be subject to different, and potentially less stringent, privacy standards.
 Consider the data from a TRT protocol.
 This includes not just your testosterone levels, but also your hematocrit, estradiol, and PSA (Prostate-Specific Antigen) levels.

-In a HIPAA-protected environment, this data can only be shared for administrative purposes with your explicit written consent.
+In a HIPAA-protected environment, this data can only be shared with your employer for administrative purposes with your explicit written consent.
 Outside of that environment, the rules governing data use are less clear and may be dictated by company policy or the terms of service of a third-party vendor.
 This distinction is the central challenge in navigating the modern wellness landscape.

 Navigating the Data Streams of Hormonal Health Protocols